mehra-sourav/mehra-sourav/README.md

-- 👋 Hi, I'm Sourav Mehra working as a full stack developer working with VueJS and Flask.
+- 👋 Hi, I'm Sourav Mehra working as a full stack developer working with JavaScript and its frameworks and libraries like ReactJS, VueJS, etc., NodeJS, Express, Python, Flask, etc.
-- 👀 I'm interested in moving to a frontend role
 - 📫 Find me on linkedin at https://in.linkedin.com/in/sourav-mehra

 <!---